gauravcodepro/tairaccession/README.md

 Gaurav Sablok, \
 Academic Staff Member,Bioinformatics, \
 Institute for Biochemistry and Biology, \
-University of Potsdam,Potsdam,Germany
+University of Potsdam
+Potsdam,Germany

-If you have any questions, please contact at gaurav.sablok@uni-potsdam.de/sablokg@gmail.com.
+If you have any questions, please contact at gaurav.sablok@uni-potsdam.de and sablokg@gmail.com.
 ## Installation

 ```bash